overextended/ox_inventory/README.md

 I will be working on a guide for manually updating your own ESX _sometime soon™_, around the time I setup more event handlers to remove the last parts of the code that make ESX a dependency.

+# Logging

+The included logging module utilises datadog to store logging data, which can be expanded for improved analytics and metrics.
+Register an account at [datadoghq](https://www.datadoghq.com/).
+The _free plan_ is enough for most user's purposes and provides far more utility than the typical weird discord logs utilised in other resources.

+Once you have registered, generate an API key and add `set datadog:key 'apikey'` to your server config.

 # Features

 ### Shops